nusairc/Django-Signup-page-Jenkins-CICD-with-Helm/README.md

    - Docker plugin
    - Kubernetes plugin

-5. Configure your GitHub credentials in Jenkins using the Jenkins Credentials Manager.
+.
+Configure your GitHub credentials in Jenkins using the Jenkins Credentials Manager.

-6. Create two pipeline jobs in Jenkins:
+.
+Create two pipeline jobs in Jenkins:
-   - Build: Use the "Jenkinsfile" to build the Docker image, push it to ECR, and package the Helm Chart.
+   - Build: Use the "Jenkinsfile" to build the Docker image, push it to ECR, and package the Helm Chart. -[Integration Pipeline]
-   - Deploy: Use the "Jenkinsfile-helm" to download the Helm Chart from ECR and deploy it to Minikube.
+   - Deploy: Use the "Jenkinsfile-helm" to download the Helm Chart from ECR and deploy it to Minikube.[Deploy Pipeline]

 ## Helm Chart